Pylons/pyramid/docs/glossary.rst

    pregenerator
       A pregenerator is a function associated by a developer with a :term:`route`.
-It is called by :func:`pyramid.url.route_url`
+It is called by
-      in order to adjust the set of arguments passed to it by the user for special purposes.
-It will influence the URL returned by ``route_url``.
+      :meth:`~pyramid.request.Request.route_url` in order to adjust the set of arguments passed to it by the user for special purposes.
+It will influence the URL returned by
+      :meth:`~pyramid.request.Request.route_url`.
 See
-      :class:`pyramid.interfaces.IRoutePregenerator` for more
+      :class:`pyramid.interfaces.IRoutePregenerator` for more information.
-      information.

    session
       A namespace that is valid for some period of continual activity